- Student support services

-- Earn a doctorate degree for teaching and research at colleges and universities.
+- Earn a doctorate degree for teaching and research at four-year institutions.

-- Earn a master’s degree for positions in student affairs administration or library/information sciences.
+- Obtain a master’s degree for positions in student affairs administration or library/information science.

-- Seek campus leadership positions such as Peer Mentor, Resident Assistant, or Orientation Leader.
+- Seek leadership roles on campus such as Peer Mentor, Resident Advisor, or Orientation Leader.

 - Volunteer to assist a professor with research or take an independent study class.

 - Secure strong recommendations from faculty and maintain a high GPA to gain admittance to graduate school.

 - Case management